sdcnku/micropython/docs/library/network.rst

        Connect to a wifi network with ssid ``ssid`` using key ``key`` with security ``security``.

-       After connecting to the network use the `usocket` module to open TCP/UDP ports to send and receive data.
+       After connecting to the network use the :mod:`usocket` module to open TCP/UDP ports to send and receive data.

        .. note::